-Following on from vintage trends, emerald cut diamonds are also expected to be featuring more prominently in engagement ring designs next year.
+Following on from vintage trends, emerald cut diamonds are also expected to be featuring more prominently in engagement ring designs in 2020.
 The stand-out feature of the emerald cut is its geometric shape and sharp facets that together create an elegant optical appearance.

 Emerald cut diamonds are quite rare, making them a good option for brides that want a distinctive ring design.
 Due to their elongated shape, emerald cut diamonds help to make the fingers look slender.
 Pictured below is a 1.45-carat emerald cut trilogy diamond engagement ring.

 As well as emerald-cut diamond engagement rings, another trend to watch out for is the emerald gemstone itself.

 As well as being the birthstone for May, the emerald is also known as the stone of the heart.
 It symbolises unconditional love.
 So, if you’re looking for something a bit more unorthodox, an emerald engagement ring is worth exploring.